All Archives

 The Planet's Diary

-If amber preserves bodies, ice preserves atmospheres.
-Each annual layer of Antarctic ice traps bubbles of air from that year — the actual atmosphere, not a reconstruction.
-Read the layers and you read the planet's climate history.
+Amber preserves bodies.
+Ice preserves atmospheres.
+Each annual layer of Antarctic ice traps the actual air from that year — not a reconstruction.
 The current CO₂ spike is visible to the naked eye on the graph.

 No. 3